the-expanse/SideQuestWiki/FAQ.md

 ## - [Supported Devices and Operating Systems](https://github.com/the-expanse/SideQuest/wiki/Supported-Devices)
 -----

-## How to Submit APKs to SideQuest for Developers
+## DEVELOPERS: How to Submit APKs and Games to SideQuest

 ----
 ## - [How To Submit Games and Apps to Sidequest](https://github.com/the-expanse/SideQuest/wiki/How-To-Submit-Games)